Sinani201/java-course/README.md

 ### Slides
 Slides were created using LaTeX with Beamer.
 Since the slides are open-source, you are welcome to change them.
 Compiling a lecture file without any special options will generate a pdf that can be used as a presentation.
 To generate handout pdfs (versions of the slides that do not have steps or pauses) or notes files (pdfs with notes for teachers), you can use the supplied Makefile.
 Here are some examples of how to use the makefile:

-If you don't have LaTeX, pre-compiled versions of the slides will be provided sometime in the future.

 ```bash
 make all # Generate presentation slides, handouts, and notes for all lectures
 make slides # Only generate presentation slides for all lectures